SkylineCommunications/dataminer-docs/dataminer-overview/FAQ/FAQ_DataMiner_Cube_languages.md

 Other languages can be implemented at a cost.

 > [!NOTE]
-> The above-mentioned languages are applicable to the Cube core client only, not to specific apps such as Dashboards, Jobs, etc.
+> The above-mentioned languages are applicable for the Cube core client only, not for specific apps such as Dashboards, Jobs, etc.